 Retransplantation

-Retransplantation after graft loss from BKVAN has generally been successful.
-Be sure viraemia is cleared.
+Retransplantation after graft loss from BKVAN has generally been successful, in the context of viraemia that has resolved.

 Further info